-With post theft on the rise in the UK due to more people receiving deliveries and gangs stealing bank details and personal letters to carry out identity theft, it is important to be vigilant when it comes to securing your letterbox.
+With post theft on the rise in the UK due to more people receiving deliveries and gangs stealing bank details and personal letters to carry out identity theft, it is important to be vigilant when it comes to theft proofing the letterbox.
 Whether you have a wall mounted letterbox, a free standing letterbox or just your letter plate on the front door there are things you can do to protect your post!

 Wall Mounted Letterbox

-A wall mounted post box is fitted externally or internally onto your property wall.
+A wall mounted post box is fitted externally or internally onto your property wall and a secure letterbox option!
 They usually feature a letterbox plate at the top for the postman to deliver your letters which are secured in a lockable box underneath.
 Wall mounted letterboxes can be fitted as a single item or in multiples; which makes them great for people who live in shared occupancy or where there is a lobby for a block of flats.

 Why use a Wall Mounted Letterbox?